 Listen and acknowledge each other’s viewpoint — it’s far more important than winning the argument.
 You can each have passionate opinions regarding something you disagree about, but you’ll need to express them in a way that your spouse feels heard, respected and even admired.
 This form of communication requires that you listen to the other person’s ideas, ask questions, clarify what you don’t understand, avoid interrupting and banish snarky comments from your conversation.

 Seek to understand what the disagreement with your spouse is really about.
 Active listening has a way of uncovering the history and emotions that may be impacting your spouse’s viewpoint — and yours.
 Nearly every important perpetual disagreement has at least one underlying theme: security versus risk, order versus clutter, strict versus permissive parenting, saving versus spending, how one family did things versus how the other did them, etc. Doing the work to unearth these themes can profoundly impact the health of your marriage.

 Commit to praying both as individuals and as a couple.
 Dealing with perpetual conflict often requires wisdom and tact beyond our limited human capabilities.
 Submitting these issues to God in prayer is the beginning of wisdom and the foundation of marital harmony.

-Speaking of compromise, it played a major role in the way Paul and I ultimately dealt with the issue of returning to Uganda.
-After a number of conversations in which we acknowledged and validated the other’s feelings about the trip, Paul was willing to consider going again if he would not be obligated to see patients in the clinic.
+Speaking of compromise, it played a major role in the way Paul and I ultimately dealt with returning to Uganda.
+After several conversations in which we acknowledged and validated the other’s feelings about the trip, Paul was willing to consider going again if he would not be obligated to see patients in the clinic.
 We came up with another project that we could do together: teaching marriage conferences with a goal of helping to stabilize families.
 Paul prayed about this and received clear confirmation from God regarding our ministry in Uganda.
 So we returned —together—and thus began several great adventures.